oopsmonk/documentation/client-libraries/0.1/how-to-guides/c/transfer-iota-tokens.md

     transfer_array_free(transfers);
     ```

-    This method asks the node to check the balance of your seed's addresses.
+    This method asks the IOTA node to check the balance of your seed's addresses.
 If your addresses have enough IOTA tokens to complete the transfer, the method creates input transactions to withdraw the full balance from enough of your addresses to fulfill the transfer.
 Then, the method adds those transactions to the transfer bundle and signs the bundle with the private keys of any withdrawn addresses.

     :::info:
     Your seed never leaves your device.
-The library generates addresses and sends them to the node.
+The library generates addresses and sends them to the IOTA node.
     :::

     If the amount you want to transfer is less than the balance of your withdrawn addresses, the method creates another output transaction to transfer the remainder to an unspent address that belongs to your seed.